 Common Defense Tactics in Wrongful Death Cases

 - The defendant must have had a legal duty of care to the deceased.
-Some examples of this are a property owner who has a duty of care to warn visitors of dangerous conditions on their property, a medical professional who has a duty of care to diagnose their patient correctly, and a driver who has a duty of care to others on the road to follow traffic regulations and operate their vehicle safely.
+Some examples of this duty are a property owner who must warn visitors of dangerous conditions on their property, a medical professional who must diagnose their patient correctly, and a driver who must follow traffic regulations and operate their vehicle safely.

 - The defendant must have breached their duty of care.
-Using the former examples, this may include the property owner who knew he had a loose step but did not warn visitors, the distracted driver who caused an accident by texting while driving, and the doctor who prescribed the wrong dosage or type of medication to their patient.
+Using the former examples, these failures may include the property owner who knew they had a loose step but did not warn visitors, the driver who caused an accident by texting while driving, and the doctor who prescribed the wrong dosage or type of medication to their patient.

 - The breach of the duty of care caused the injury that resulted in death.

-Attorneys for the defense may argue against any of these elements by asserting there was no duty of care, there was no breach, or, if there was clearly a duty and it was breached, that the breach was not the cause of injury.
-Making a causation argument is often a way to attempt to shift blame to the deceased.
+Attorneys for the defense may argue against any of these elements by asserting there was no duty of care, no breach, or, if there was clearly a duty and it was breached, that the breach did not cause your loved one’s death.
+Often, they’ll make a causation argument to shift blame to the deceased.

-Comparative negligence laws give defendants incentive to argue that the deceased or another party was partially or wholly responsible for the wrongful death.
-They may try to do this in a variety of creative ways, for example:
+Comparative fault laws give defendants an incentive to argue that the deceased or another party was partially or wholly responsible for the wrongful death.
+They may try to assert this claim in a variety of creative ways: